Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Measure equivalence couplings

 \subsection{Reduction of couplings}

 In this section, we review work of Kida \cite{Kid-me,Kid-amalgam} and Bader--Furman--Sauer \cite{BFS}.
 Let $L$ be a Polish group, and let $\G$ be a countable subgroup of $L$.
 Then $L$ is equipped with an action of $\G\times\G$ by left-right multiplication, namely $(g_1,g_2)\cdot \ell=g_1\ell g_2^{-1}$.
+Throughout the paper, we will use the following definition.

-We say that the inclusion $\G\subseteq L$ is \emph{strongly ICC} if the Dirac mass at $\mathrm{id}$ is the unique probability measure on $L$ which is invariant under the conjugation by every element of $\G$.
+\begin{de}[Strongly ICC] Let $L$ be a Polish group, and let $\G$ be a countable subgroup of $L$.
+The inclusion $\G\subseteq L$ is \emph{strongly ICC} if the Dirac mass at $\mathrm{id}$ is the unique Borel probability measure on $L$ which is invariant under the conjugation by every element of $\G$. \end{de}

 \begin{theo}[{Kida \cite[Theorem~3.5]{Kid-amalgam}, Bader--Furman--Sauer \cite[Theorem~2.6]{BFS}}] Let $L$ be a Polish group, and let $\G$ be a countable subgroup of $L$, such that the inclusion $\G\subseteq L$ is strongly ICC.
 Assume that for every self measure equivalence coupling $\Sigma$ of $\G$, there exists a measurable almost $(\G\times\G)$-equivariant\footnote{Whenever we say that a map is \emph{almost equivariant}, we mean that the equivariance relation holds almost everywhere.} map $\Sigma\to L$.